 Thirteen hundred and fifteen years later, Mont-Saint-Michel with its remarkable abbey church, ancient town and sweeping views of the sea cannot help but stir your soul.

-6. Le Mont Saint Michel And The French Resistance
+6. Mont Saint Michel And The French Resistance

-Make your way up the ramparts, high above the sea and be transported back to a time gone by when this sanctuary was under siege.
+When visiting Mont St Michel, make your way up the ramparts, high above the sea and be transported back to a time gone by when this sanctuary was under siege.
 For twenty-five years, in the Hundred Years War, the British attacked.
-I stared out across the bay and visualized monks, scanning the tide’s reach, defending their holy place.
+Stare out across the bay and visualise monks, scanning the tide’s reach, defending their holy place.
 Le Mont Saint Michel has never been seized and to this day stands as a symbol of French resistance.

-As you explore the winding streets and alleys of Le Mont Saint Michel, you’ll discover charming shops and restaurants, historic landmarks, and stunning panoramic views of the surrounding bay.
-Whether you’re interested in history, architecture, or simply want to take in the stunning natural beauty of this unique destination, Le Mont Saint Michel is an experience you won’t forget.
+As you explore the winding streets and alleys of Mont St Michel, you’ll discover charming boutiques, many touristy shops, restaurants, historic landmarks, and stunning panoramic views of the surrounding bay.
+Whether you’re interested in history, or architecture, or simply want to take in the stunning natural beauty of this unique destination, Le Mont Saint Michel is an experience you won’t forget.

 8. Mont Saint Michel: The Abbey Church

-The iconic Mont Saint Michel Abbey, which dates back to the 8th century, is the crowning jewel of the island, and its soaring spires and intricate Gothic architecture will leave you in awe.
+When visiting Mont St Michel, it is essential to visit the iconic Mont Saint Michel Abbey, which dates back to the 8th century.
+It is the crowning jewel of the island, and its soaring spires and intricate Gothic architecture will leave you in awe.

-For centuries, the Abbey has been a pilgrimage site welcoming pilgrims that walked great distances to arrive at this sacred Benedictine abbey dedicated to the Archangel Micheal.
-It is a statue of him that is perched at the very pinnacle of the spire.
-Explore the magnificent Abbey, sitting on a pinnacle of rock, with its crypts, cloisters, chapels and monks’ quarters.
+For centuries, the Abbey has been a pilgrimage site welcoming pilgrims who walked great distances to arrive at this sacred Benedictine abbey dedicated to the Archangel Micheal.
+Gaze up at the golden statue of him perched at the very pinnacle of the spire.
+Explore the magnificent Abbey, sitting on a pinnacle of rock, with its crypts, magnificent cloisters, chapels and monks’ quarters.

 Prisoners also operated the massive wheel which transferred 2 tons of stones and building supplies from the sea to the summit.